Metcalf Cup and Prize and Metcalf Awards for Excellence in Teaching

 The Provost’s Faculty Teaching Awards Committee consists of the Chair, a committee member from a previous year, previous Metcalf Prize and Award winners, and a previous United Methodist Scholar/Teacher of the Year.
 The committee also includes two students: one Harold C. Case Scholarship winner and one Dean Elsbeth Melville Scholarship winner.
 Learn more about the committee here.

 Over the course of the year, the committee solicits and reviews supporting materials from the candidates: short essays on their approaches to teaching, course syllabi, student evaluations, graded assignments, samples of student feedback, documents to support learning, other interactive and/or web-based course materials, and letters of recommendation from the candidates’ department chairs.
 The members of the committee visit the classes of the finalists and, in the spring, present their recommendations to the University President.
 The Cup and Prize and the Awards are presented annually at Commencement.

 Students, alumni, staff, and members of the faculty at Boston University are invited to nominate candidates for the Metcalf Awards.
 Letters of nomination (about one page) should briefly detail how the candidate meets the criteria below.
 Individuals may nominate only one candidate per year.

 The deadline for submitting nominations for the 2021 Metcalf Awards is Friday, October 2, 2020.
-The call for nominations for the 2021 Metcalf Awards will go out in mid July of 2020, and again at the beginning of the Fall 2020 semester.
-If you have any questions about the Metcalf Awards, please email the Associate Provost for Undergraduate Affairs at firstname.lastname@example.org.
+Please email your nominations to the Associate Provost for Undergraduate Affairs at firstname.lastname@example.org.
+If you have any questions about the Metcalf Awards, please contact Morgan Danna, Administrative Coordinator (email@example.com).

 Criteria used to select winners of the Metcalf Cup and Prize and the Metcalf Awards: